smahmud/youtube-content-pipeline/docs/README.md

 For system internals, see [docs/architecture.md](docs/architecture.md).
 For folder layout, see [docs/project_structure.md](docs/project_structure.md).
 For testing strategy and coverage, see [docs/test_strategy.md](docs/test_strategy.md).
+For schema definitions, see [transcript_schema.md](transcript_schema.md) and [metadata_schema.md](metadata_schema.md)

 ---

 ## 📦 Key Features

-- Modular extractors for YouTube, stream services, and local files
+- Modular extractors for YouTube and local files, with shared interface for future platforms
 - CLI orchestration with structured logging and error handling
 - Unified metadata schema with validation and test coverage
 - Semantic versioning and milestone-based release discipline